skuzzle/jeve/README.md

   of listeners, we would need to create a second list which holds the other listener kinds.

+Most of these weaknesses can be solved by using *internal iteration*.
+That is, moving iteration **into** the framework, making it transparent for the caller.
-jeve addresses all those weaknesses by using new Java 8 features.
-See the quick start guide below to learn how to improve event delegation.
+See the quick start guid below to learn how jeve addresses these weaknesses.

-# License
-jeve is distributed under the MIT License.
-See `LICENSE.md` in this directory for detailed information.

-# Documentation
-JavaDoc is available at www.jeve.skuzzle.de/doc

 # Quickstart
 Using jeve for simple event dispatching is rather simple.
 It involves creating